footings/footings/docs/user_guide.rst

 arguments.
 Positional arguments are not accepted.
 When running models, it is better to be explicit vs implicit especially as some models might have many arguments to pass.

-All models created by the factory function, create_model, return a new class object that is a subclass of the BaseModel.
+All models created by the factory function, build_model, return a new class object that is a subclass of the BaseModel.
 The BaseModel has a few important methods including -

 - run - to run the model (i.e., trigger the computations)